MaDHouSe79/mh-parking/README.md

 ## Unpark trigger event (use this client side)
 - this only unpark the vehicle, it does not delete the entity from the gameworld.
 - use this trigger in policejob/client/job.lua, put it in the impouns trigger. (around line 330)
+- you can also use this in lockpick or hotwire.
 ```lua
 TriggerServerEvent('mh-parking:server:unpark', plate)
 ```